New UNESCO sites MCQ one liner

 Historic City of Vigan, Philippines

-A colonial town where cobblestone streets meet Spanish-era architecture.
+A colonial town preserving Spanish-era architecture

-We covered all the New UNESCO sites MCQ one liner above in this post for free so that you can practice well for the exam.
+We covered all the New UNESCO sites mcq one liner above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: